Ensuring exempt building work complies with the law

 How to comply

-Although you can carry out certain building project work without a building consent, all building work must still comply with the Building Code and all other relevant legislation such as those under the Resource Management Act 1991, the Electricity Act 1992 and the Health and Safety at Work Act 2015 to ensure buildings are always safe, healthy and durable.
+Although you can carry out certain building work without a building consent, all building work must still comply with the Building Code and all other relevant legislation such as the Resource Management Act 1991, the Electricity Act 1992 and the Health and Safety at Work Act 2015 to ensure buildings are safe, healthy and durable.

 It is recommended that you understand the relevant Building Code requirements before carrying out any exempt building work.
 Understanding the Building Code usually requires experience working in the building and construction industry.
 If you are unsure whether your project work will comply with the Building Code, you will need advice from a professional such as a: